 Washington, DC 20005

-The Addison's curatorial committee is always pleased to receive materials about artists.
-Please note, however, that opportunities for acquisition and/or exhibition are limited.
+Please note that opportunities for acquisition and/or exhibition are limited.
 If you would like the museum’s curatorial committee to review your work, please prepare the following:

 1. 10-20 digital images (or video, if applicable), along with a list containing the following information: title, date, medium, dimensions